 Montagne Sainte-Victoire is where Cézanne received inspiration for many of his landscapes and where Picasso is thought to have reached peak creativity.
 Though my artistic expression while hiking in Provence didn’t quite reach the level of these impressionist masters, it was an amazing journey across the mountain and an unforgettable view.

 3.5 out of 5

 We hiked up the Blue trail, starting from bus stop J04 on the Bus Line L140, up to the Sainte-Victoire Priory and refuge.
 The trail is rocky and exposed, which made it a bit harder as it was incredibly windy the morning we hiked up.
-We headed down the other side of Sainte-Victoire mountain to Vauvenargues using the Red trail, which is clear and wide, but very steep.
+We headed down the other side of Sainte-Victoire mountain to Vauvenargues using the Red and White trail, which is clear and wide, but very steep.
 Each way took about two hours.
-We recommend starting from the dam and ending in Vauvenargues due to the steepness of the red trail (better down than up), and it’s more fun celebrating the end of your trek with some delicious food and a cold drink in the town with a view of the peak you just climbed.
+We recommend starting from the dam and ending in Vauvenargues due to the steepness of the red and white trail (better down than up), and it’s more fun celebrating the end of your trek with some delicious food and a cold drink in the town with a view of the peak you just climbed.

 Getting to Montagne Sainte-Victoire